Prior Pursglove and Stockton Sixth Form College: Buildings

 The oldest building on site was built by architect Alfred Waterhouse in 1887 for Guisborough Grammar School, and is Grade II listed.
 A tablet over the archway reads: "Founded in the reign of Queen Elizabeth AD 1561 Guisborough Grammar School re-erected in the reign of Queen Victoria AD 1887".
 The Waterhouse Building was refurbished in 2013 and now houses Foundation Learning provision.
 The Coverdale building is named after the creator of the English translated bible and houses humanity and language education.

 Construction of a specialist arts & media building was completed in October 2012.
 The building was named after Guisborough-born Olympic gold medalist Willie Applegarth and was opened by his descendants and Jade Jones, a then-current Prior Pursglove College student who competed at the London Paralympics in 2012.

 Other buildings include the Southpark Centre which houses the music, English and drama department and the Priory Centre which houses science, geography, geology, maths, ICT, business studies and psychology.
-The Prior Centre also contains a Resource Centre where students can spend private study time.
+The Priory Centre also contains a Resource Centre where students can spend private study time.

-The site is also home to a campus of Askham Bryan College.

 Educational provision

-The college mainly specializes in full-time courses for the 16-19 age group, with a wide choice of Advanced level and intermediate courses.
+The college mainly specializes in full-time courses for the 16–19 age group, with a wide choice of Advanced level and intermediate courses.

 Approximately 1,700 full-time students are enrolled at the college studying a range of courses including AS/A level, BTEC National Diploma and GCSEs.

 The college also offers Foundation Learning courses, the Elite Project or Pathways Programme which are designed for 16- to 19-year-olds to help them get back into education, training or employment as well as a number of adult courses.